kdcgarber/5v-Power-supply-change/README.md

 ![5v-Power-supply-change](/images/trs-80MotherboardKeyBoard3.jpg?raw=true "Header")
-# Restore power from a failing power supply.
+# Restore power from a failing power supply

 These are my notes I made for the choices for my restoration.